Jack Russell (priest): Sporting career

-It was at Exeter College, legend has it, that he spotted a little white terrier with dark tan spots over her eyes, ears and at the tip of her tail, who was owned by a local milkman in the nearby small hamlet of Elsfield or Marston).
+According to local legend, it was at Exeter College where he spotted a little white terrier with dark tan spots over her eyes, ears and at the tip of her tail, who was owned by a local milkman in a nearby small hamlet, identified as either Elsfield or Marston.
 Russell bought the dog on the spot and this animal, called "Trump", became the foundation of a line of fox hunting terriers that became known as Jack Russell Terriers.
 They were well-suited by the shortness and strength of their legs for digging out foxes which had "gone to earth" having been hunted over-ground by fox hounds.

 Russell was a founding member of The Kennel Club.
 He helped to write the breed standard for the Fox Terrier (Smooth) and became a respected judge.
 He did not show his own fox terriers on the conformation bench, saying that the difference between his dogs and the conformation dogs could be likened to the difference between wild and cultivated flowers.

+He became a Master of Otter Hounds, and this is noted by George Templer of Stover, Master of the South Devon Foxhounds in a poem "A Party at Stover in 1823".
+Russell hunted regularly with the South Devon Hunt, despite living over 30 miles from the kennels.
+In 1828, he received a draft of six and a half couple (13) hounds from the Vine Hunt (now the Vine and Craven Hunt) and he became a Master of Foxhounds, maintaining his own pack until 1871.
+When Russell retired his hounds, his country was split between three packs – the Eggesford Hunt, the Torrington Farmer's Hunt, and Lord Poltimore's pack.

+In 1823, Jack was a founder member of the Teignbridge Cricket Club, along with friend George Templer.

 Clerical career

+Russell was ordained as a deacon in 1819 and started as curate at South Molton, and became a priest in 1820.
+After six years he moved to Iddesleigh which was his father's old parish.

-Russell was appointed vicar of Swimbridge in North Devon, where the local public house was renamed the "Jack Russell Inn" and still stands today.
-He was also rector of Black Torrington in Devon.
-At Swimbridge Russell enjoyed a hectic social life, with formal dining, charity fundraising, and an active career as a Freemason.
+In 1832, Russell was appointed a permanent curacy of Swymbridge-cum-Traveller's Rest (now Swimbridge) on the edge of Exmoor in North Devon.
+At Swimbridge, Russell enjoyed a hectic social life, with formal dining, charity fundraising, and active participation as a Freemason.
+The local public house still stands, and is called "The Jack Russell".

+Russell stayed at Swimbridge for nearly 50 years before accepting the rectory at Black Torrington, at the urging of Lord Poltimore.
+The noted Historian WG Hoskins described Russell as "futile".